shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment

 In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
-This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.
+This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs and returns that data to your Azure Migrate project.

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>